youreachedrahat/PPBL-2023-Token-Registry/readme.md

 4. Submit a Merge request.

+    In this step, you will request that your changes be included in the main repository, in this case the Gimbalabs repository.

     - Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).

-    - Clock on the *New merge request* button.
+    - Click on the *New merge request* button.

     - Select the *Source branch*.
 Listen:**You are the source branch**.
 In the "Select source branch" option, select *main*.